 - Network on the social media you’re comfortable with.

-If it’s only Facebook, stay there.
+If it’s only Facebook you’re on, stay there.
 Don’t try anything else.
-When you’re comfy cozy, venture out and include Instagram, or Twitter, or LinkedIn, or GooglePlus, or YouTube.
+When you’re comfy cozy, venture out and include Instagram, LinkedIn, or YouTube.
 Above all else, start small.
 Build those relationships, even among your thirty friends.
 You’ll grow.

-If that field is editing, reach out to at least one person a day.
+If that field is editing, reach out to one person a week.
 Make small conversation.
-Compliment them on something from their website or social media content.
+Compliment them on something from their website or social media content or newsletter.
 If that field is writing, connect with writers who write the same things you do.
 Offer something of personal value to everyone you meet.

-The going is gonna get tough before it just trickles.
+Growth takes time and effort before it just blossoms.
 Keep working at it.
 Form a prayer chain with a few friends about your struggles.
 Find a mentor.
-Pray and ask God what he would want you to do.
+Ask God what he would want you to do.
 He will help you because he’s called you to it.

 I’d Love to Connect with You!

-Authors, beginning writers, editors, friends, PEOPLE, I’d love to connect with you!
+Authors, writers, editors, friends, PEOPLE, I’d love to connect with you!

 That’s what it’s all about.
-Let’s get this platform under our belts so we can do what we’re called to do!
+Let’s get this platform, connection, underway so we can do what we’re called to do!